svermeulen/vim-easyclip/README.md

 `nnoremap <leader>yf :EasyClipBeforeYank<cr>:let @*=expand('%')<cr>:EasyClipOnYanksChanged<cr>`

-Also, worth noting is the "Paste" command which takes an index and pastes the yank at that index.
-For example, executing `:Paste 0` is equivalent to `p`, `:Paste 1` is equivalent to `"1p`, etc.  For use within scripting, there is also the corresponding method `EasyClip#PasteIndex` which like the command takes an index as parameter
+Also, worth noting is the `Paste` command which takes an index and pastes the yank at that index.
+For example, executing `:Paste 0` is equivalent to `p`, `:Paste 1` is equivalent to `"1p`, etc.  For use within scripting, there is also the corresponding method `EasyClip#PasteIndex` which like the command takes an index as parameter.
+For the `P` equivalent, there is also a `PasteBefore` command and `EasyClip#PasteIndexBefore` method.

 ### Feedback ###